ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_stomachcancer/concept_model.rst

 Each row sums up to 1.

 We first need to obtain a pre-cancerous state.
 To do that we give every simulant a pre-cancer state propensity.
 This propensity determines at what percentile of the risk exposure distribution they are.
-To obtain the propensity, assign each simulant a random number using a uniform distribution between 0 and 1 np.random.uniform().
+To obtain the propensity, assign each simulant a random number using a uniform distribution between 0 and 1 ``np.random.uniform()``

 With the simulant's pre-cancer propensity and age, use the table above to figure out what pre-cancer state this corresponds to and assign this to the simulant.
 Update the simulants pre-cancer states as they age through the simulation.

 :underline:`B. Obtain H. pylori status conditional upon age and pre-cancerous state`

 *H. pylori epidemiology*.
 We assume all individuals acquire H. pylori infection during childhood and, unless treated with antibiotics, remain infected.
 New infections and reinfection in adulthood are rare (add ref) and will not be allowed in our model.
-We only assign H. pylori status once and simulants will keep the same status throughout the sim - will NOT update H. pylori status as the simulants move through the sim (this will not be true in the alternative scenario where we add screening and treatment).
-H.pylori status is binary: pos or neg.

 +--------------------------------------------------------------------+
 | Fraction of pre-cancer state that is H. pylori positive + (f_i)    |